GhidraEnjoyr/iOS-Reverse-Engineering/README.md

 While I could spend hours covering the topic of IPCs, I believe that some mechanisms are more prevelant than others when it comes to iOS.
 I strongly recommend getting familiar with this part of the guide as this will be core knowledge for quite a while during your future reversing projects.

 #### Mach IPC

 Not to be confused with the [Mach microkernel](https://en.wikipedia.org/wiki/Mach_(kernel)), the first IPC mechanism to cover is Mach IPC, which is arguably the single most important IPC used in iOS.
-In any case, the reason this IPC is important is because a lot of IPC calls are done via `mach_sendmsg` calls to the Frameworks bundled into a file called the dyld cache (I've spent a lot of time looking at this cache, hence my twitter handle [@b1n_c4ch3](https://twitter.com/b1n_C4CH3)).
+In any case, the reason this IPC is important is because a lot of IPC calls are done via `mach_sendmsg` calls to the Frameworks bundled into a file called the dyld cache.

 A lot of information can be found on the Mach IPC, and I strongly recommend looking into these are they're extremely common to encounter its APIs when reverse engineering on iOS.